MintyTrebor/ESPWebFileManager/README.md

 # ESPWebFileManager

-#modded to accomodate iframe use case for a specific project - please use the authors orginal repo (https://github.com/jobitjoseph/ESPWebFileManager) for other use cases.
+# Modded to accomodate iframe use case for a specific project - please use the authors orginal repo (https://github.com/jobitjoseph/ESPWebFileManager) for other use cases.

 ## License